 In March 2023, Abra Global Finance, a finance subsidiary of Abra Group Limited, committed to purchase our senior secured notes due 2028 and exchangeable senior secured notes due 2028, in each case secured by certain Smiles intellectual property and the Smiles brand, as well as certain spare parts.
 A portion of the commitment comes from members of an ad-hoc group of secured and unsecured bondholders of GOL, who entered into a support agreement that will facilitate the investment in GOL by the Abra entities.
 The senior secured notes due 2028 accrue interest at a rate of 18.0% per annum payable semi-annually, of which 4.5% will be paid in cash and 13.5% will be paid in kind and will be issued for up to an aggregate principal amount of US\$1.4 billion.
 In October 2023, Abra Group Limited exchanged these senior secured notes due 2028 for exchangeable senior secured notes due 2028, which can be paid at maturity in cash or can be exchanged by Abra into 991.951.681 preferred shares of Gol.
-Following the execution of the amendment to the support agreement, the members of an ad-hoc group delivered 83% of the outstanding senior notes due 2024, 47% of the outstanding senior notes due 2025, 61% of the outstanding senior secured notes due 2026 and 10% of the outstanding perpetual notes.
+Following the execution of the amendment to the support agreement and the delivery by the members of an ad-hoc group of GOL bonds pursuant to the support agreement, the members of an ad-hoc group delivered 83% of the outstanding exchangeable senior notes due 2024, 47% of the outstanding senior notes due 2025, 61% of the outstanding senior secured notes due 2026 and 10% of the outstanding perpetual notes